maoning/maoning.github.io/_posts/2015-03-01-BrowserQuest-Dev-Environment-Setup.markdown

     at `<YourRepoName>/tools/maps/tmx`
   + You can modify existing layers or add new layers, the interface is similar to Photoshop
   + After you are satisfied with your change, save it
-  + Time to export map file to the readable format for server and client
+  + Export map file to the readable format for server and client

       May need to install following things: